 Pap tests and breast exams, and mammograms for the purpose of screening or diagnosis in symptomatic or designated high risk women, are also covered when deemed necessary by a professional provider.
-These services are covered under the office visit, x-ray or lab test benefit level if not performed within the Plan's age and frequency limits for preventive screening.

 7.4 OUTPATIENT SERVICES

 Many outpatient services require prior authorization (see section 6.1).
 All services must be medically necessary.